 This article provides answers to common questions about moving (transferring) your civil case to a court in a different county.This article only applies to civil (not family law) cases that are in a district court or county court at law.
 This article was written by TexasLawHelp staff.

-This article contains informaiton, instructions, and a form for an unsworn declaration.
-It can replace the requirement for a notary in specific cases, such as uncontested divorce.
+This article contains information, instructions, and a form for an unsworn declaration.
+It can replace the requirement for a notary in some cases.
 Forms are included.